RajwanshBhati/REAL/README.md

-Steps to Set Up the Project
+Steps to Set Up the Project and run on Localhost
 1. Clone the Repository
 The first step is to clone the repository to your local machine.
 Open your terminal/command prompt and run the following command: